cryptobuks/sysdig-inspect/README.md

 ---

 **Installing Sysdig Inspector**
+(download and install instructions)

 **Creating a trace file**
+Sysdig Inspect works with trace files that have been collcted by [sysdig](https://github.com/draios/sysdig) on a Linux system.
+The [sysdig user guide](https://github.com/draios/sysdig/wiki/Sysdig-User-Guide) contains a nice introduction to the tool and includes many examples that can guide you through the command line and filtering syntax.

+As a very easy quick start, here's how you capture all of the system events with sysdig:

+`sudo sysdig -w filename.scap`

 **Example Trace files**

 Support
 ---

-For support using sysdig, please contact the official mailing list.
+For support using sysdig, please contact the [the official mailing list](https://groups.google.com/forum/#!forum/sysdig).

 Join the Community
 ---
 * Contact the [official mailing list](https://groups.google.com/forum/#!forum/sysdig) for support and to talk with other users
 * Follow us on [Twitter](https://twitter.com/sysdig)
 * This is our [blog](https://sysdig.com/blog/).
 There are many like it, but this one is ours.
-* Join our [Public Slack](https://slack.sysdig.com) channel for sysdig announcements and discussions.
+* Join our [Public Slack](https://slack.sysdig.com) channel for announcements and discussions.

+License Terms
+---
+Sysdig is licensed to you under the [GPL 2.0](https://github.com/draios/sysdig/blob/dev/COPYING) open source license.